FelixWodaczek/dii-molecular-systems/README.md

 ```bash
 conda env create -f environment.yml
 ```
+If you are a `pip` user feel free to install the dependencies in `requirements.txt` into a VENV or anywhere else.
-Alternatively, install the dependencies listed in the `environment.yml` using the environment manager of your choice (eg. `pip`).
+Alternatively, install the dependencies listed in the `environment.yml` using the environment manager of your choice.

 2) Make a jupyter kernel from this environment for the subsequent analysis in jupyter notebooks:
 ```bash